gordonguthrie/frankensteinbill/docs/index.md

 During the development of digitial services, speedbumps have been often removed.
 If this is the case in your example, please provide appropriate links to how this was done.

+See the chapter on alogrithms for an example of one that addresses all the issues raised in this section.

 ## Quality

 The target reader of this Bill is a policy person, minister, parliamentarian or parliamentary or political aid.